sourcejs/Source/docs/base/readme.md

 node app
 ```

-To set an alternative server port, pass `-p 8081` flag.
+To set an alternative server port, pass `-p 8081` option.

 Other configuration arguments are described in the help section:

 ```html
 node app -h